 U.S. and around the world:

 Incheon is one of the largest dog meat consumption areas in South Korea.
 Shown below are two search results on Naver (the most popular search engine in Korea) – the first one is for so-called “Health Food Shops” which commonly sell dog elixirs and cat elixirs (also known as dog soju and cat soju); and the second one is for “dog meat restaurants”.
-The searches resulted in 435 Health Food Shops and 241 dog meat restaurants in and around Incheon.
+The searches resulted in 435 Health Food Shops and 241 dog meat restaurants in the vicinity of Incheon.

 Incheon Health Food Shops: https://www.map.naver.com/?query=%EC%9D%B8%EC%B2%9C%EC%8B%9C+%EA%B1%B4%EA%B0%95%EC%9B%90&type=SITE_1

 Incheon Dog Meat Soup: https://www.map.naver.com/index.nhn?query=7J247LKc7IucIOuztOyLoO2DlQ&enc=b64&tab=1

-Even if half of these ‘Health’ Food Shops and restaurants serve dog and cat ‘ingredients’ in one form or another, just imagine how many dog/cat slaughterhouses must be present in and around Incheon in order to supply all of these outlets.
+Even if half of these ‘Health’ Food Shops and restaurants serve dog and cat ‘ingredients’ in one form or another, just imagine how many dog/cat slaughterhouses must be present in the vicinity of Incheon in order to supply all of these outlets.
 The profound indifference and the disregard for the laws of the Incheon government and the majority of its citizens, are the root cause of the immense suffering of tens of thousands of sentient animals, universally considered companion animals of humans.